-But is that really true?
+But is that actually true?
 It seems safer and more comfortable for us to believe all infidelity is the same.
 Yet, the world is not made of black and white truths.
 What might you discover if you look deeper?

 The Danger of Categorizing People into “Cheaters” & “Non-cheaters”

-However, by and large, those types of “cheaters” have little in common with the usual variety of unfaithful people recovering from infidelity I see every day.
+But, by and large, those types of “cheaters” have little in common with the usual variety of unfaithful people recovering from infidelity I see every day.

 When we lump all infidelity participants into one box labeled “never to be trusted again” we unfairly do the following: